andteklin/lord-of-the-strings/index.md

 # Lord of the Strings

 ## Overview
-**Lord of the Strings** is more than just a simple guitar strummer.
-This robot also implements palm muting—a technique used by more advanced guitarists to dampen strings for rhythmic articulation.
+The **Lord of the Strings** is more than just a simple guitar strummer.
+This robot also features palm muting—a technique used by advanced guitarists to dampen strings and enhance rhythmic articulation.
+The integration of both palm muting and strumming actions on an acoustic guitar introduces unique mechanical and timing challenges, including precise servo control with PWM and synchronization between strumming and muting.

-Our initial ambition was to program the board to control both the speed and strumming style.
-At this stage, the onboard buttons allow users to switch between strumming styles and control the muting mechanism.
-We implemented timing mechanisms such as the TPM module to control servo movement and the PIT timer to schedule strumming and muting patterns with precise timing.
+Our original goal was to program a microcontroller to control both the strumming speed and style.
+The current implementation allows users to switch between pre-programmed strumming styles and toggle palm muting using external buttons.
+To achieve precise strumming patterns, we used the TPM (Timer/PWM Module) to drive the servos and the PIT (Periodic Interrupt Timer) to schedule strumming and muting actions with precise timing.

 ## Pages
 [Overview]({{ site.baseurl }}/) |